Grand-Axe/Okeuvo-Lite/ReadMe.md

 3. a license that locks out those who wish to operate outside the LushCoin blockchain and The Creed; the [Inverse license](Inverse License.md),
 4. a free license that ensures inventions and innovations are robustly traceable to their original authors, the GPL version 2.

 OkeuvoLite meets the above by being part of the LushCoin ecosystem.
 The code in this repository is dual licensed.
-Simple interpretation, to avoid exploitation of any sort, what you do with AI must be public; this code is open source based on two conditions:
+Simple interpretation, to avoid negative exploitation of AI in any form, what you do with AI must be public; this code is open source based on two conditions:

 1. You must be developing for use in LushCoin or have all your transactions recorded on the LushCoin blockchain via the LushCoin network.
 2. You must be bound by [The Creed](https://github.com/Grand-Axe/The-Creed).

 <hr/>
 # Rationale
 This work is dedicated to my late father, who departed this Earth on 22nd June 2016 and to my mother.